JacobHeater/address-analyzer/README.md

 in JSON format.
-The API allows for selecting a set of services that the caller wants to retrieve data from, or a simple `HTTP GET` endpoint that will retrieve data from a predefined set of services &mdash; Ping, GeoIP, and RDAP.
+The API allows for selecting a set of services that the caller wants to retrieve data from, or a simple `HTTP GET` endpoint that will retrieve data from a predefined set of services &mdash; Ping and RDAP.

 ## API Usage